alihussain03/JavaAlgoAndDataStructurePractice/src/Grokking/READ.md

         - Built-in Optimization: Some languages (like functional programming languages) optimize tail-recursive functions automatically.
 - Recursive Algorithm strategies
+    - Divide and conquer: The divide & conquer strategy is a recursive algorithm design technique that involves breaking down a problem into smaller subproblems, solving each subproblem independently, and combining the solutions to obtain the final result.
+The divide & conquer is suitable for problems that exhibit overlapping subproblems and can be efficiently solved by combining the solutions of smaller instances.
+        - Divide: Break the original problem into smaller, more manageable subproblems.
+This step can often be represented by recursively calling the same algorithm on the subproblems.
+        - Conquer: Solve the subproblems independently.
+If the subproblems are small enough, they can be solved directly using a base case or a simple algorithm.
+        - Combine: Combine the subproblems' solutions to obtain the final solution to the original problem.
+This step may involve merging or aggregating the subproblem solutions or applying additional operations to obtain the desired result.
+    - Dynamic programing
+        - Dynamic programming is a technique used to solve complex problems by breaking them down into overlapping subproblems and solving each subproblem only once.
+It is often used to optimize recursive algorithms by storing and reusing the results of subproblems.
+        -
 - Complexity Analysis